-Open Road Jerky Founder Was Inspired By His Love of Racing
+Open Road Jerky Founder Was Inspired by His Love of Racing

 A fan of motorsports since he was a kid, now 23-year-old Sigismondi has formed many friendships over the years based on cars and racing.
 One day he realized his love for jerky and his love for cars were a perfect combination.
 The on-the-go, protein-filled snack is ideal for automotive and motorsports enthusiasts, or even those just on a long road trip in need of a snack.

-“Our journey began with a simple idea: To create the perfect snack for those who love automotive machines, crave a burst of protein for late-night garage wrenching, and appreciate delicious, handcrafted jerky.
-All of our jerky is made right here in PA, in small batches, and is a fun, healthy alternative to other jerky out there,” Sigismondi said.
-With unique flavors such as Classic Hickory, Hot Honey, Sweet Habanero, there is a flavor for most every taste.
+“Our journey began with a simple idea: to create the perfect snack for those who love automotive machines, crave a burst of protein for late-night garage wrenching and appreciate delicious, handcrafted jerky.
+All of our jerky is made right here in PA, in small batches, and is a fun, healthy alternative to other jerky out there,” Sigismondi shares.
+With unique flavors such as Classic Hickory, Hot Honey and Sweet Habanero, there is a flavor for most every taste.
 A Chipotle BBQ jerky release is planned for July.

-Since the Media-based company was launched, they have partnered with brands such as McLaren of Philadelphia, Valvetronic Designs, (a leading aftermarket exhaust company) and Fortune Auto (a premiere suspension company).
+Since the Media-based company launched, it has partnered with brands such as McLaren of Philadelphia, Valvetronic Designs, (a leading aftermarket exhaust company) and Fortune Auto (a premiere suspension company).
 Open Road has also collaborated with internet personalities and influencers like Jack Schannter and Chris Borges.
 With over 10,000 bags of jerky sold, the company has found traction through local market and car events, in addition to partnerships.

 Check out the company’s website here and get 20% off with code “FIRSTORDER.”